gnuunixchad/arch-install-guide/README.md

 # create physical volume for LVM on the top of the LUKS container
 pvcreate /dev/mapper/cryptlvm
+# check with pvdisplay
+pvdisplay

 # create the volume group for LVM, name it `vg0`
 vgcreate vg0 /dev/mapper/cryptlvm
+# check with vgdisplay
+vgdisplay

 # create the logical volumes inside the volume group
-lvcreate -L 16G vg0 -n swap
+lvcreate -L 16G -n swap vg0
-lvcreate -l 100%FREE vg0 -n root
+lvcreate -l 100%FREE -n root vg0
+# check with lvdisplay
+lvdisplay

 # format the logical volumes for root
 mkfs.ext4 /dev/vg0/root